plgd-dev/hub/docs/guide/deployment/cloud2cloud-connector.md

 ### How to make certificates

-Before you run the docker image of plgd/cloud2cloud-gateway, you make sure that certificates exist in `.tmp/certs` folder.
+Before you run the docker image of plgd/cloud2cloud-gateway, make sure that certificates exist in `.tmp/certs` folder.
-If they do not exist, you can create certificates from the plgd/bundle image by executing the following step once:
+If they do not, you can create them from the plgd/bundle image by executing the following step once:

 ```bash
 # Create a local folder for certificates and run the plgd/bundle image to execute a shell.